space10-community/conversational-form/README.md

 ## Overwrite styles
-...
+You can overwrite the UI with your own styles.
+Please see the source css for more info.

-## Get started / build the source files
+## Extend functionality -> Get started / build the source files

 ### NPM
 [Install](http://blog.npmjs.org/post/85484771375/how-to-install-npm)